mmore21/ai/README.md

 ### Architecture

-The following architectures are implemented:
+The following architectures are implemented in Keras and PyTorch:
 * DenseNet
 * Residual Neural Network (ResNet)
 * U-Net